MisdakM/GrATN/README.md

 ### Training the GrATN Model

 To train the GrATN model, set the `mode` variable to `'train'` in the `main.py` file and run the script.
+### Pretrained Weights

+The `atn_model_weights` folder includes pretrained weights for a GrATN model that has been specifically trained to target MobileNetV2.
+These weights correspond to each of the 10 classes in the CIFAR-10 dataset.